Cal Ripken Jr.: Personal life

 His son Ryan was also a baseball player, and was drafted by the Orioles in the 20th round of Major League Baseball's 2012 amateur draft.
 He chose to attend college instead, beginning his first year at the University of South Carolina in 2012.
 He transferred to Indian River Community College and was drafted in the 15th round of the Major League Baseball's 2014 amateur draft by the Washington Nationals.
 After being released by the Nationals in March 2017, he signed with the Orioles and was assigned to the Aberdeen Ironbirds, which were owned by his father, and played at a stadium that carries the family name.
 Ryan advanced as high as the AAA Norfolk Tides in 2021, but after going unsigned through the following offseason, he announced his retirement from professional baseball.
+In 2026, Ryan became a sports broadcaster with MASN Sports.

 Ripken's mother, Violet Ripken, was kidnapped at gunpoint and safely returned on July 24, 2012.
 She was gone for 12 hours before her disappearance was reported to authorities.
 On October 15, 2013, she was approached by a man with a handgun in a parking lot at the NBRS Bank in Aberdeen, Maryland.
 The man demanded her car, but he fled after she activated a key alarm.
 She was unharmed.
 A spokesman for the Aberdeen Police said the two incidents appeared unrelated.

 In 2020, Ripken announced that he had undergone successful treatment for prostate cancer.